 You’re alarmed about climate change and eager to take action, and you’ve heard that cities and counties have a big role in the fight for fossil divestment.
 They sure do!
-A number of cities and many counties have retirement funds for their employees, which hire professional managers to invest the funds from which employee pensions will be paid.
+A number of cities and many counties have retirement funds for their employees; they hire professional managers to invest the funds from which employee pensions will be paid.

 So how do you get involved in local government and encourage it to divest, move its money, and otherwise move forward to protect the climate (and, for that matter, act on other environmental issues in which local government has a policy role)?
 Some guidance on first steps follows.